philjrdb/RegressionSim/README.md

 # RegressionSim
-Data and scripts used for analyses of OLS vs robust regression on real and simulated photometry data
+Data and scripts for analyses of OLS vs IRLS regression on real and simulated photometry data

+_IRLS_dFF.m_ does blah